bernester/a11y-toolkit/src/techniques/advanced-title-for-links.md

 </a>
 ```

-### Warnings about possible problems at the other end of the link (for example, "Subscription required")
+There is a warning about possible problems at the other end of the link (for example, "Subscription required")

 ```html
 <a